 Download and install the Child Theme

-WordPress considers a Child Theme as an entirely separate theme so the process of installing is similar with the installing a Parent Theme.
+WordPress considers a Child Theme as an entirely separate theme so the process of installing is similar to the installing a Parent Theme.
 We recommend you follow these steps in order to get a Child Theme up and running.

 - Download our starter Child Theme.

 You can do that by following this link.

 - Navigate to Appearance → Themes and click Add New button.

 - Click Browse and choose the file you just downloaded and click Install Now.